 Dolphins, as well as lots of other marine animals, can often be seen swimming along the shores of Rincón.

-The best place to swim with dolphins in Rincón is at Steps Beach, also known as Tres Palmas Marine Natural Reserve.
+I found that the best place to swim with dolphins in Rincón was at Steps Beach, also known as Tres Palmas Marine Natural Reserve.

 A coral reef runs right along the length of the beach so it’s the perfect place to go snorkeling, most people book onto a snorkeling tour so they don’t miss anything.